bot-app/trading/docs/configuration.md

 ### Environment variables

-Set options in the Freqtrade configuration via environment variables.
+Set options in the Trading configuration via environment variables.
 This takes priority over the corresponding value in configuration or strategy.

 Environment variables must be prefixed with  `FREQTRADE__` to be loaded to the trading configuration.